smoluck/SMONSTER/README.md

 # SMONSTER
-Hi.
-Everyone
+Hi everyone.

+Today i'm releasing the Smonster Kit to public for both Freelance or Studios.
+(I must precise that i will still add things to it in a near future, so plase don't consider it as an abandonware.)

+It's been about 5 years now that i've started to learn Python Scripting over my spare time.
+It was a though work, but i won't regret anything i've discovered during that time.
+It was a great journey, along those years.
+I've wrapped up about ~250 commands for Modo along many other scripts and UI development.
+Modo is a hub for me since 2006 and i've got plenty of pleasure using it along other tools.
+Some have been so important to my pipeline that i've integrated some Livelink kits for them, like RizomUV, Marmoset Toolbag or Pixaflux.

+To use it at your profit, you can either Clone that repository or directly download the latest LPK to install the kit.
-Please follow the instruction below for a new installation OR when you update the kit.
+Please follow the instruction below for a new installation OR when you update the Smonster kit from Gumroad builds.
 Enjoy the tools and please give some feedback on Foundry Forum thread or preferably via our Dedicated Slack.

+Thanks to the wonderfull Modo community and the PixelFondue Contributor Team that have gave me a lot of support on this achievement.

-Best regards, Franck.
+Best regards, Franck Elisabeth.

-# Building the kit
+# Building the kit from GitHub
-Python version: `3.7`
+Python version: `3.7` or `2.7`

+clone thois repository locally on your PC.
-To install the kit to your appdata kits directory, run: `install.py`

-To build the lpk file, run: `utils.py` then `build.py`
+To install the kit to your appdata kits directory, run: `install.py` under `SMONSTER` To build the lpk file for either the Standard Edition (Compiled scripts) or the Source Edition (Raw Code), run: `build_STANDARD.py` or `build_SOURCE.py` under `SMONSTER/KITS/SMONSTER`

+# Download the latest LPK
+under `SMONSTER/KITS/SMONSTER`

 # INSTALLATION INSTRUCTION
-After downloading the Zip file, please follow those instructions and this Video:	https://youtu.be/nJjRuAxuqhU (If you are an owner of SMONSTER V1, please delete the SMONSTER Folder from your Kits folder Before install)
+After downloading the Zip file from Gumroad or `SMONSTER/KITS/SMONSTER`, please follow those instructions and this Video:	https://youtu.be/nJjRuAxuqhU
+(If you are an owner of SMONSTER V1, please delete the SMONSTER Folder from your Kits folder Before install)